Srinithi-2104/AtliQ-hardware---Sales-and-financial-analytics-/README.md

 ## 📌 Overall Insights

-Customer Sales Performance: 304% revenue growth, particularly in 2021.
+1.Customer Sales Performance: 304% revenue growth, particularly in 2021.

-Top 10 Products: Consistent strong performance from 2020 to 2021.
+2.Top 10 Products: Consistent strong performance from 2020 to 2021.

-Market Performance vs. Target: Clear insights into market strengths and gaps.
+3.Market Performance vs. Target: Clear insights into market strengths and gaps.

-New Products in 2021: Successful launches contributing to sales growth.
+4.New Products in 2021: Successful launches contributing to sales growth.

-Top 5 Countries in 2021: Identification of leading markets with strong sales.
+5.Top 5 Countries in 2021: Identification of leading markets with strong sales.

-Top and Bottom 5 Products: Strategic clarity on high vs. low performers.
+6.Top and Bottom 5 Products: Strategic clarity on high vs. low performers.

-Division Level Report: Remarkable growth in PC division and accessories.
+7.Division Level Report: Remarkable growth in PC division and accessories.

-Profit and Loss Reports: Holistic financial health assessment.
+8.Profit and Loss Reports: Holistic financial health assessment.

-Market-Specific P\&L Reports: Regional profitability insights for strategy.
+9.Market-Specific P\&L Reports: Regional profitability insights for strategy.

-Gross Margin % by Quarter: Deep understanding of cost and profitability trends.
+10.Gross Margin % by Quarter: Deep understanding of cost and profitability trends.

 This project was built using Power Query, Power Pivot, DAX, and Pivot Tables in Excel for data cleaning, transformation, and visualization, resulting in actionable insights for Atliq’s strategic planning.